Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Pre-register' and the resource 'expected inbound shipment', with a specific purpose (auto-match on arrival).
-It effectively distinguishes from sibling tools, none of which offer registration of expected shipments.
+The description clearly states the verb 'Pre-register' and resource 'expected inbound shipment', with specific outcome 'auto-matched when it arrives'.
+This distinguishes it from sibling tools like list_packages or create_rule.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.